 There are more differences than similarities between Cold Call and Cold Calling 2.0.
 Also because they were designed for different segments.

-Below, we’ve selected 4 different points between the two strategies.
+Below, The team of university town have selected 4 different points between the two strategies.
 Check out:

 1 – Added value

 Cold Call emerged in the B2C market to sell products and services over the telephone.
 This often occurred with cold telemarketing calls and without targeting audiences.
 Cold Call 2.0 was born B2B.
 As a result, because it is complex sales, there is greater care.
 After all, it is necessary, especially in B2B, to generate value for the person on the other end of the line.

 Above all, clarity and anticipation are crucial at this time.
 Therefore, the audience is carefully selected.
 Segmentation is done following some important criteria.
 In other words, there is greater rigour to obtain a higher yield.

 2 – Inserted knowledge

 Knowing the customer is one of the difficulties that Cold Calling encounters.
 After all, the technique consists of something simple.
 The task is to call as many people as possible.
 And, of course, offer the products and services.
 On the other hand, this no longer occurs in “version” 2.0.

 First, the intention is to know the customer’s pain and understand if there is a fit between the sales team and the lead.
 Later, then yes: the search will be to start negotiating the sale.